On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: What Makes a Black Hole?

 \subsection{A Dual Perspective}

-Having seen the standard construction which we hoped to generalize, we should now step back and reflect: what is the essence of a black hole which it captured, and so which any generalization must capture as well?
+Having seen the standard construction which we hope to build upon, we should now step back and reflect: what is the essence of a black hole which it captured, and so which any extension must capture as well?
 The heuristic layman's definition, of course, is that a black hole is {\it a region of spacetime in which gravity is so strong that light cannot escape}-- this is perhaps the most crucial and recognizable feature of a black hole.
 By itself, though, this is clearly not sufficient as a technical definition, as it is true directly by definition of any future set whatsoever (a set $F \subset M$ such that $J^+(F) = F$) that light cannot escape from it.
 Such sets include $J^+(p)$ for any $p \in M$, $M \backslash J^-(p)$ for any $p \in M$, or even the entirety of $M$ itself; these clearly should not be called black holes in general.
 There is another feature of a black hole which a complete definition should capture, however: a black hole is ``small" in some appropriate sense.
-Taking all of $M$ most glaringly demonstrates the need for this restriction, as it is not impressive or insightful to note that light cannot escape the whole of spacetime.
+Taking all of $M$ most glaringly demonstrates the need for this restriction, as it is not so insightful to note that light cannot escape the whole of spacetime.
 This is only a meaningful constraint when the light is somehow bounded.

 How can we mathematically capture the idea of a black hole's boundedness?
 The standard construction's answer to this question is to appeal to a notion of infinity: the light of a standard black hole is ``bounded" in the sense that it cannot reach the infinity provided by the structure of asymptotic flatness.
 We hope to find an answer to this question even when asymptotic flatness cannot provide such an infinity.
+Extant attempts are content with a local stand-in for boundedness through geodesic convergence, while we seek to preserve the global outlook.
 To do so, we shall take a perspective somewhat dual to the standard one-- we ask not which light cannot reach infinity, but which light {\it must} reach a singularity.
 Indeed, if light approaching the edge of spacetime is not to reach any notion of infinity, then a singularity seems the only alternative.